-The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
+The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff.
+We noted several policies which were not dated which made it difficult to assess if they had been kept under review.

-We saw there were clear and effective processes for managing risks, issues and performance.
+Systems and processes for managing risks, issues and performance were not working effectively: